Universal Inheritance: Would €20k at 18 help to reset inequality? | DW | 12.01.2022

 In December, while the world's attention was on the emergence of the omicron coronavirus variant, the German Institute for Economic Research revived a centuries-old idea to help tackle wealth inequality.

 Universal Basic Inheritance, or Grunderbe in German, would assign €20,000 ($22,720) to each resident upon reaching 18 years of age.
-The sum would be earmarked to pay for education or training, a property downpayment, or to starting a business — not to be squandered.
+The sum would be earmarked to pay for education or training, a property downpayment or for starting a business — not to be squandered.

 Bach said based on around 750,000 German residents reaching adulthood every year, the universal inheritance would cost the German government around €22.6 billion per year.
 It could be financed by hiking inheritance tax, introducing a tax on the ultrawealthy and by reforming property taxes.